-(a) Right of access
+(a) Rights of access

-The Federal awarding agency, Inspectors General, Comptroller General of the United States, NDOL, local boards, and any of their respective authorized representatives must have the right of access to any documents, papers, or other records of a non-Federal entity that pertain to the Federal award in order to make audits, examinations, excerpts, and transcripts.
-The right also includes timely and reasonable access to the non-Federal entity's personnel for the purpose of interview and discussion related to such documents.
+The Federal awarding agency, Inspectors General, Comptroller General of the United States, and the pass-through entity, or any of their respective authorized representatives must have the right of access to any documents, papers, or other records of a non-Federal entity that pertain to the Federal award in order to make audits, examinations, excerpts, and transcripts.
+The right also includes the provision of timely and reasonable access to the non-Federal entity's personnel for the purpose of interview and discussion related to such documents.

-(b) Expiration of right of access
+(b) Expiration of rights of access